nanw1103/pchain/README.md

 ==========================

 pchain is a lightweight nodejs module.
-It chains the execution of multiple Promises, return a promise which rejects on any rejection and resolves when the last given Promise is resolved.
+It chains the execution of multiple Promises, return a promise which rejects on the first rejection, or resolves when the last Promise is resolved.

 Example
 ------------------------------------------